-First thing’s first, make sure you have a regular routine as a freelance writer.
-Life is chaotic and messy and, to keep yourself grounded, it helps to have a sense of familiarity throughout your working week.
+Creating a good work-life balance as a blogger 101: make sure you have a regular routine.
+Life is chaotic and messy and, in order to keep yourself grounded, it helps to have a sense of familiarity throughout your working week.

 On a personal level, it also helps me feel more organised.
 I find if my schedule is all over the place, my brain will be all over the place and I struggle to stay focused on each task at hand.

-Instead, it’s nice to have a bit of a routine going and know exactly when you’re working and exactly when you’re finishing for the day so that you can relax afterwards.
+Instead, it’s nice to have a bit of a routine going and know exactly when you’re working and exactly when you’re finishing for the day so that the end is in sight and you can relax afterwards.

 Me?
-I do 8.30am-5.30pm most days, with mornings being my peak time for productivity, but the best advice out there is just to do whatever works for you, pal.
+I do 8.30am-5.30pm most days, with mornings being my peak time for productivity, but the best advice I can give you is just to do whatever works for you, pal.

 Give Yourself a Break

-(I’m not usually last minute but, hey, sometimes it happens!)If you find that you’re feeling unmotivated, burned out or just can’t concentrate to save your life, take a bit of time out to regroup.Click To Tweet
+…Me included.
+I’m terrible at having frequent breaks when I’m in the zone with a blog post and I just want to carry on and get it written already.If you find that you’re feeling unmotivated, burned out or just can’t concentrate to save your life, take a bit of time out to regroup.Click To Tweet

-Whether this is an hour or a day out of your schedule, ain’t nobody going to judge you for it.
-And, if it helps you to be more productive at work in the long run, it’s worth it — am I right?
+Whether this is a few minutes, an hour or a whole day out of your schedule, ain’t nobody going to judge you for taking some time out for you.
+And, if it helps you to be more productive at work in the long run, then it sure is worth it — am I right?

 Get Up Out of Your Chair

-I realise that this one is a little out there, but sometimes creating a successful work-life balance as a freelance writer means being kinder to yourself whilst you’re working.
+Sometimes creating a successful work-life balance as blogger means being kinder to yourself whilst you’re working.
 For instance, my BF keeps hounding me about the amount of time I currently spend in my desk chair on any given working day.

-Sure, I hear that sitting is the new smoking, but what am I supposed to do when I’ve got a solid nine hour day ahead of me and I need to spend it all on my laptop to get sh*t done?
+Sure, I hear that sitting is the new smoking, but what am I supposed to do when I’ve got a solid nine-hour day ahead of me and I need to spend it all on my laptop to get stuff done?

 “Get up and move around more,” he says.
 “Movement is good for your circulation,” he says.